miekg/dreck/README.md

 * `comments` - allow commands (see below) in comments.
 * `dco` - check if a PR has "Signed-off-by" (that literal string) and if not ask for it to be done.
 Needs a "no-dco" label in the repository.
+* `reviewers` - assign reviewers for the PR based on changed files and OWNERS' reviewers.

 When emailing command the email must start with the command, i.e. `/label rm: bug` and include no lines above that.